-- 128. Although the policies with which the proposed development conflicts are not policies for the supply of housing as such and may be accorded weight as adopted policies of the development plan, even in circumstances of housing land shortage, by contrast with those of the yet-to-be-made Neighbourhood Plan to which I can accord only limited weight, there are significant benefits potentially arising from the development and a more rounded assessment is required bearing in mind that application of such policies with full rigour could have the effect of frustrating that important intention of the Framework concerning housing supply. - 129.
+- powerful material consideration of the Framework and, more specifically its explicit intention to boost significantly the supply of housing. - 128.
+Although the policies with which the proposed development conflicts are not policies for the supply of housing as such and may be accorded weight as adopted policies of the development plan, even in circumstances of housing land shortage, by contrast with those of the yet-to-be-made Neighbourhood Plan to which I can accord only limited weight, there are significant benefits potentially arising from the development and a more rounded assessment is required, bearing in mind that application of such policies with full rigour could have the effect of frustrating that important intention of the Framework concerning housing supply. - 129.
 The economic benefits of new housing development are well appreciated, both in terms of the direct stimulus to the local economy and in terms of indirect benefit to local enterprise requiring a local labour force.
 Moreover, I am persuaded that, more probably than not, the new housing proposed will have positive consequences for local businesses and the provision of services in the village centre.
-It is logical that should be so, given the increased customer base, not least in the context of consequential and potential improvements facilitated by the removal of through traffic on the A6 Garstang Road.
-It is, moreover, logical that the cumulative effect of both the appeal proposals A and B would be commensurate in terms of that particular benefit. - 130.
+It is logical that should be so, given the increased customer base, not least in the context of consequential and potential improvements facilitated by the removal of through traffic on the A6 Carstang Road.
+It is, moreover, logical that the cumulative effect of both appeal proposals A and B would be commensurate in terms of that particular benefit. - 130.
 Bearing in mind the potential for biodiversity enhancement at the detailed design stage, the environmental impacts are broadly neutral in the balance.
-Clearly there would be loss of open pasture to the south of the village between Garstang Road and the new by-pass and some reduction, in absolute terms, in the actual separation from Preston and perception of that, but much can be done, in all the circumstances, to effectively mitigate the latter.
-Impact on the attractive frontage to Garstang Road including the setting of the Pinfold could be effectively mitigated at reserved matters stage and the harm to the significance of the latter would be not only less than substantial but towards the lower end of that spectrum of harm, in my assessment.
-It falls to be weighed against the public benefits of the development in any event. - 131.
+Clearly there would be loss of open pasture to the south of the village and some reduction, in absolute terms, in the actual separation from Preston and perception of that, but much can be done, in all the circumstances, to effectively mitigate the latter.
+Impact on the setting of Bank Hall and Bank Hall Farmhouse could be effectively mitigated at reserved matters stage and the harm to its significance would be not only less than substantial but markedly at the lower end of that spectrum of harm in, my assessment, and falls to be weighed against the public benefits of the development in any event. - 131.
 In social terms, these benefits would be substantial.
-Open market housing is needed but more particularly it is clear from the evidence that in this locality, as in many places, the provision of a significant amount of affordable housing is a benefit to which very considerable weight should be given. - 132.
-I am also conscious that, notwithstanding local opposition to the development on a variety of planning grounds considered above or otherwise capable of being addressed through condition or obligation, there is a lack of objection from consultees other than the Parish Council and that the Council's single reason for refusal has not, in the event, been sustained. - 133.
-Given those circumstances, the statutory presumption in favour of the development plan must be seen in the light of the material considerations in favour of the proposal and on the ordinary balance of planning advantage (in the context of a shortfall of deliverable housing sites) I am clear that I would consider them to favour the grant of planning permission, albeit by a relatively narrow margin, given the sensitivity of the Garstang Road frontage.
+Open market housing is needed but more particularly it is clear from the evidence43 that in this locality, as in many places, the provision of a significant amount of affordable housing is a benefit to which very considerable weight should be given. - 132.
+I am also conscious that, notwithstanding local opposition to the development on a variety of planning grounds considered above or otherwise capable of being addressed through condition or obligation, there is a lack of objection from consultees other than the Parish Council44 and that the Council's single reason for refusal has not, in the event, been sustained. - 133.
+Given those circumstances, the statutory presumption in favour of the development plan must be seen in the light of the material considerations in favour of the proposal and on the ordinary balance of planning advantage (in the context of a shortfall of deliverable housing sites) I am clear that I would consider them to favour the grant of planning permission.